davidkpiano/rrf-docs/field_actions.md

 All model and field actions can be imported via `import { actions } from 'react-redux-form'`.

 ## `actions.focus(model)`
-Returns an action that, when handled by a `formReducer`, changes the `.focus` state of the field model in the form to `true`, as well as the corresponding `.blur` state to `false`.
+Returns an action that, when handled by a `formReducer`, changes the `.focus` state of the field model in the form to `true`.

 The "focus" state indicates that the field model is the currently focused field in the form.